nathanieldchu/ubuild_CCF/values.md

       receive them gratefully.<br><br><strong>Savor every bite</strong>.
 Have fun and take care of yourself.
 You have one life; bask in it."
     headline: ''
+- template: 2-column-text
+  block: two-column-1
+  col_1:
+    headline: MISSION
+    content: ''
+  col_2:
+    content: To get people excited to eat sustainably by crafting cultured foods that tap into the diversity of the microbial world
+    headline: ''

 ---